dwilbourne/pvcErr/docs/source/discussion.rst

 The keys in the arrays returned by getXCodes and getXMessageTemplates should be the fully qualified class strings of the exceptions in the library.
 This convention  allows you to take advantage of autocompletion in your IDE.
-It also allows the code to verify that all the exceptions in the library have codes and messages, that the codes are unique, that there are no "extra exceptions" that have no data, etc.
+It also allows the testing code to verify that all the exceptions in the library have codes and messages, that the codes are unique, that there are no "extra exceptions" that have no data, etc.

 Here is an example of a small exception data class::